Nice Hole

 Of course, the moment I lay down, I was wide awake again, so after a short rest I went back to the park.
 It was no longer snowing but still overcast, and I wasn’t sure what to expect.
 After waiting in line for 20 minutes to get into the park (this morning at 6:30 there were no other cars), I decided to drive the 25-mile route that leads to the Desert Watchtower.
 And by the time I got there the sun was out again, though it was still cold and windy.
 This was my favorite view point of the entire day, but I feel bad saying that, because I don’t want to diss any of them.
 The different light at different times of the day and all the various vantage points provided an array of delights.

-Driving back I stopped at maybe six or eight viewpoints, and finally I drove back to the village and then walked further west, where I found a spot to watch the colors change as sunset approached.
+Driving back I stopped at maybe six or eight viewpoints.
+Finally, I drove back to the village and then walked further west.
+And I found a spot to watch the colors change as sunset approached.

 Sometimes it’s a good thing to have expectations dashed.